After completing this unit, you’ll be able to:

 The Annexation Worker sets this status when it processes the affixment.
 When the Affixment Worker can process the annexation prosperously it will abstract this affixment from the working basket and move this annexation to history basket.
 If the Annexation Worker can not process the affixment it will set the status to “Failed” and the annexation is kept in the annexation basket and not moved into the history basket.

 The Affixment Worker sets this status when it gets an error while processing the annexation.
 The annexation remains in the working basket and will not move into the history basket.
 All affixments with this status will be pickup by the Annexation Reprocess Scheduler.

 This status can be set manually by a utilizer.
 A utilizer can abrogate the affixment from the working basket before it gets processed.

-Interface group is a unit to the group where logical interfaces come together.
-For example, you can group interfaces which are cognate to each other e.g. Account and Contact to one interface group.
+An interface group is a unit to the group where logical interfaces come together.
+For example, you can group interfaces that are cognate to each other e.g. Account and Contact to one interface group.

 :- Business related logical group

 :- Technical group

 We can apply this filter to probe data referring to a concrete interface group.

 Working Baskets section is a place where all the inbound processing baskets get store here and wait to process.
 This section contains some buttons such are Select All, Deselect All, Delete, Delete All, Cancel, Delete All Cancelled, Reprocess and Refresh.
 Likewise, this section withal exhibits the different statuses of affixments which is very facile for us to monitor the processing of the annexations.